SerenityOS/serenity/Documentation/Kernel/DevelopmentGuidelines.md

 Currently, we have many devices that are either inserted at boot time but also devices that could be inserted afterwards.

-To make it easier writing device drivers, when constructing an object from a `Device`-derived class, the usual pattern is to use `DeviceManagement` `try_create_device` method.
+To make it easier writing device drivers, when constructing an object from a `Device`-derived class, the usual pattern is to use `Device` `try_create_device` method.
 For example, constructing a `VirtIOGPU3DDevice` is done this way:
 ```c++
 ErrorOr<NonnullLockRefPtr<VirtIOGPU3DDevice>> VirtIOGPU3DDevice::try_create(VirtIOGraphicsAdapter& adapter)